Gary Chambers Speaks Out Alone as Baton Rouge Quietly Approves Police Reality Show Deal

 The 7–5 vote authorizes BRPD to partner with Half Moon Pictures LLC through May 2026, giving camera crews access to live police activity across the city.

-In a vote that received virtually no public attention, the Baton Rouge Metro Council on Wednesday approved a contract allowing the Baton Rouge Police Department to participate in the reality television series On Patrol: Live.
-The 7–5 decision was passed with no community input — and with only one resident rising to speak in opposition: activist Gary Chambers.
+Baton Rouge, La. — In a little-publicized vote, the Baton Rouge Metro Council on Wednesday approved a contract allowing the Baton Rouge Police Department to participate in the reality television series On Patrol: Live.
+The 7–5 vote passed with no public outreach and only one resident rising to speak in opposition: community activist Gary Chambers.

-“There are more than 200,000 Black people in East Baton Rouge Parish,” Chambers said after the vote.
+“There are more than 200,000 Black people in East Baton Rouge Parish,” Chambers said.
 “And not one of them — except me — knew this was happening.
 That should tell you everything.”

-The contract, made with production company Half Moon Pictures LLC, allows filming of BRPD officers during live patrols through May 2026.
-The department will receive licensing compensation in return.
+The deal grants production company Half Moon Pictures LLC access to film BRPD officers during real-time patrols and police responses through May 2026.
+The department will receive licensing compensation in exchange.
 Filming is expected to begin later this year.

 “This didn’t spark concern — because people didn’t even know,” he said.
 “It wasn’t a debate.
-It was a decision made in the dark.”
+It was a decision made in silence.”

 Chambers attempted to speak during the public comment period but was initially denied time by the Mayor Pro Tem.
 He was later granted the floor after Councilman Cleve Dunn Jr. yielded his own speaking time.